PrabhjotKaur023/smart-recipe-finder/README.md

 Python: The core logic of the application.

 TheMealDB API: Our connection to a huge online cookbook for all the recipe data.

-Coding partner

-Show thinking
-Of course.
-Adding a section for feedback is a great way to encourage collaboration on your project.

-Here is a "Feedback and Contributions" section you can add to the end of your README.md file.

 ## 💡 Feedback & Contributions
 Feedback and contributions are welcome!
 This is a learning project, and I'm open to new ideas to make it better.